DevishiSoni/Software-Design-Project/README.md

 ### Prerequisites
      - Java 17+
      - Maven 3.8+
-     - IntelliJ IDEA (recommended) or any IDE
+     - IntelliJ IDEA (recommended) or any IDE of your choice
      - Launch4J (For executable build)

 #### Through an IDE: ####